WailGree/tech-interview-workbook-Barbicsek/docs/module_web_with_python.md

 #### What layers can you name in a simple web application?

+  - *View*
+  - *Application service*
+  - *Database*
+  - *Domain*

 ### Error handling
 #### What error can occur, when an array does not have an element on the requested index?

+*IndexError*

 #### What is the “finally” block, and how would you use it?

+*The finally-block contains statements to execute after the try-block and catch-block(s) execute, but before the statements following the try...catch...finally-block.
+The finally-block executes regardless of whether an exception is thrown.
+Also, if an exception is thrown, the statements in the finally-block execute even if no catch-block handles the exception.*

 #### Why should we catch special exception types?

+*Exception handling is important because it helps maintain the normal, desired flow of the program even when unexpected events occur.
+If exceptions are not handled, programs may crash or requests may fail.*

 ### Security
 #### What is SQL injection?
 How to protect an application against it?

+*SQL injection is a type of injection attack.
+Injection attacks occur when maliciously crafted inputs are submitted by an attacker, causing an application to perform an unintended action.
+Because of the ubiquity of SQL databases, SQL injection is one of the most common types of attack on the internet.*

+*Developers can prevent SQL Injection vulnerabilities in web applications by utilizing parameterized database queries with bound, typed parameters and careful use of parameterized stored procedures in the database.*

 #### What is XSS?
 How to protect an application against it?

+*Cross-site scripting (also known as XSS) is a web security vulnerability that allows an attacker to compromise the interactions that users have with a vulnerable application.
+It allows an attacker to circumvent the same origin policy, which is designed to segregate different websites from each other. *

+*In general, effectively preventing XSS vulnerabilities is likely to involve a combination of the following measures:*
+- *Filter input on arrival.*
+- *Encode data on output.*
+- *Use appropriate response headers.*
+- *Content Security Policy.*

 #### How to properly store passwords?

+*You have to hash them and then store the outcome in a database.*

 #### What is HTTPS?

+*Hypertext transfer protocol secure (HTTPS) is the secure version of HTTP, which is the primary protocol used to send data between a web browser and a website.
+HTTPS is encrypted in order to increase security of data transfer.*

 #### What is encryption and decryption?

+*Encryption is the process of converting normal message (plaintext) into meaningless message (Ciphertext).*

+*Decryption is the process of converting meaningless message (Ciphertext) into its original form (Plaintext).*

 #### What is hashing?

+*Hashing is the process of converting a given key into another value.
+A hash function is used to generate the new value according to a mathematical algorithm.
+The result of a hash function is known as a hash value or simply, a hash.*

 #### What is the difference between encryption and hashing?
 When would you use which?

+*Encryption is a two-way function; what is encrypted can be decrypted with the proper key.
+Hashing, however, is a one-way function that scrambles plain text to produce a unique message digest.
+With a properly designed algorithm, there is no way to reverse the hashing process to reveal the original password.*

+*Hashing:<br>
+Ideal way to store passwords, as hashes are inherently one-way in their nature.(+ salt)*

+*Encryption:<br>
+Ideal for sending secure messages.*

 #### What encryption methods do you know?

+*The 4 common encryption methods:*

+1. *Advanced Encryption Standard (AES)*
+2. *Rivest-Shamir-Adleman (RSA)*
+3. *Triple Data Encryption Standard (TripleDES)*
+4. *Twofish*

 #### What hashing methods do you know?

+*Secure Hash Algorithm (SHA)*

 #### How/where would you store sensitive data (like db password, API key, ...) of your application?

+*The best would be to have a separate file with secrets encrypted.
+This file should be stored on some area which is not accessible by the application server.*

 ## Computer science